 ‘I can think of so many times a boy would say to me things like she’s good looking but her skin lets her down’ (Bethany, eczema)

-The almost identical name calling that Grace and Bethany encounter within their interaction with males, captures how the similarities between the appearance-related features of psoriasis and eczema create consistent psychosocial impacts.
+The almost identical name calling that Grace and Bethany encounter within their interaction with men, captures how the similarities between the appearance-related features of psoriasis and eczema create consistent psychosocial impacts.
 The use of ‘burn’ and ‘fire victim’ constructs a rather violent image of an extreme disfigurement, that is subsequently undesirable, and depicted as abnormal.
-Through the comparison of their skin conditions to a known traumatic event, the males are openly exhibiting their negative evaluation of these women, primarily as objects earning their validation.
+Through the comparison of their skin conditions to a known traumatic event, the men are openly exhibiting their negative evaluation of these women, primarily as objects earning their validation.
 This is reinforced through Grace’s experience of dehumanisation:

 ‘…saying like, oh, I was like a Dalmatian dog, because I was spotted with it…I had lads saying that, like I was dirty’ (Grace, psoriasis and acne)